 Creating an API infrastructure, also known as an application network, can extend the longevity of old legacy systems through APIs, while also allowing new systems to be plugged into the net.
 It’s as easy as plugging in a printer.

-From building mobile apps to improving their stakeholders’ experience, organizations would be able to realize their business initiatives and have more informed decisions with API-led connectivity.
+From building mobile apps to improving their stakeholders’ experience, organisations would be able to realise their business initiatives and have more informed decisions with API-led connectivity.

-An organization that wishes to interact with its legacy systems can easily do so with RESTful APIs.
-These provide efficient, simple, and lean API utilization, while also being detached from the traditional client-server model.
+An organisation that wishes to interact with its legacy systems can easily do so with RESTful APIs.
+These provide efficient, simple, and lean API utilisation, while also being detached from the traditional client-server model.